Presidents of Bell Labs

 Bell Labs’ presidents have helped shape and grow our organization

-As corporate chief technology officer, Marcus Weldon is responsible for coordinating the technical strategy across the company and driving technological and architectural innovations into Nokia’s end-to-end networking systems and software portfolio.
-In addition, as president of Nokia Bell Labs, Marcus is responsible for driving the next disruptive innovation and research agenda for the company.
+As corporate chief technology officer, Marcus Weldon was responsible for coordinating the technical strategy across the company and driving technological and architectural innovations into Nokia’s end-to-end networking systems and software portfolio.
+In addition, as president of Nokia Bell Labs, Marcus drove the next disruptive innovation and research agenda for the company.

 Marcus holds a PhD in physical chemistry from Harvard University in Cambridge, Massachusetts, US, and a joint BS in computer science and chemistry from King’s College in London, UK.
 Marcus has a physical science, computer science and networking background but is broadly knowledgeable about many subjects as part of a never-ending quest to understand the techno-economic evolution of humans and societies.